Aquarium: Glass

-The very first modern aquarium made of glass was developed in the 19th century by Robert Warrington.
+The first modern aquarium made of glass was developed in the 19th century by Robert Warrington.
 During the Victorian age, glass aquariums commonly had slate or steel bottoms, which allowed them to be heated underneath by an open-flame heat source.
 These aquariums had the glass panels attached with metal frames and sealed with putty.
 Metal-framed aquariums were still available until the mid-1960s, when the modern, silicone-sealed style replaced them.
 Acrylic aquariums first became available to the public in the 1970s.
 Laminated glass is sometimes used, which combines the advantages of both glass and acrylic.

 Today, most aquaria consist of glass panes bonded together by 100% silicone sealant, with plastic frames attached to the upper and lower edges for decoration.
 The glass aquarium is standard for sizes up to about 1000 L. However, glass is brittle and has very little give before fracturing, though generally the sealant fails first.
 Aquaria are made in a variety of shapes, such as cuboid, hexagonal, angled to fit in a corner (L-shaped), and bow-front (the front side curves outwards).
 Fish bowls are generally either made of plastic or glass, and are either spherical or some other round configuration in shape.

 Glass aquaria have been a popular choice for many home and hobbyist aquarists for many years.
 Once silicone sealant became strong enough to ensure a long-term water-tight seal, it eliminated the need for a structural frame.
 In addition to lower cost, glass aquaria are more scratch resistant than acrylic.
 Although the price is one of the main considerations for aquarists when deciding which of these two types of aquaria to purchase, for very large tanks, the price difference tends to disappear.